devlover-xyz/ppob/README.md

-# PPOB Package for Laravel 5
+# PPOB Package for Laravel 6 & Lumen 6

 The purpose of this package is to allow your website to purchase many prepaid digital products like Token PLN, Pulsa, Paket Data and more in Indonesia.